laradock/laradock/README-HUMI.md

 ### Application Configuration

-Each application's environment files need to be modified to work with Docker.
+The Laravel API and Humi Hideaway environment files need to be modified to work with Docker.

-Make a `.env` file based on the sample. `cp .env.sample .env`.
+In both the Laravel API and Hideaway, make a `.env` file based on the sample. `cp .env.sample .env`.

-Make a `.env.testing` file based on the sample. `cp .env.testing.sample .env.testing`.
+In the Laravel API, make a `.env.testing` file based on the sample. `cp .env.testing.sample .env.testing`.

 Both the `.env` and the `.env.testing` files need to be updated to use the Docker supplied database and redis.
 Update both files so that they contain these lines: